JaksonJose/JaksonJose/README.md

 ## With a borderless world comes superb opportunities.

 Hey dude!
-This is **Jakson José**, I've been focused on **Full Stack Dev**.
-Working on a range of technologies such as HTML5, CSS3, JavaScript, Python, React, Node.js.
+This is **Jakson José**, I've been focused on getting **Full-Stack Developer skills**, I'm working on a range of Web Development technologies such as HTML5, CSS3, JavaScript, Node.JS, React.JS, React-Native.

-I'm a kind of self-taught person and fascinated by technology, mainly about programming.
-Also, I believe software development can assist companies and people by solving issues, advancing business, and get people a better life.
+I'm quite a self-taught person that's fascinated by technology, mainly about programming.
+Also, I believe software development can assist companies and people by solving issues, advancing business, reaching goals, and get people a better life.

 #### You can reach me at